scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 As described in [](#substitutes-to-revocation), there is no revocation in the Control Plane PKI.

 - At TRC level: If any of the root keys or voting keys contained in the TRC are compromised, the TRC MUST be updated as described in [](#update).
 A trust reset is only required in the case the number of compromised keys at the same time is greater or equal than the TRC's quorum (see [](#quorum)), and a invalid update has been produced and distributed in the network.
-- At CA level: If the private key related to a issuing CA certificate is compromised, the impacted CA AS MUST obtain a new CA certificate from the corresponding root AS.
+- At CA level: If the private key related to an issuing CA certificate is compromised, the impacted CA AS MUST obtain a new CA certificate from the corresponding root AS.
 Issuing CA certificates are generally short lived to limit the impact of compromise.
-Alternatively, with a TRC update, a new root keys can also be forced, invalidating the compromised CA.
+Alternatively, with a TRC update new root keys can also be forced, invalidating the compromised CA.
-- At AS level: In the event of a key compromise of a (non-core) AS, the impacted AS needs to obtain a new certificate from its CA. This process will vary depending on internal issuance processes.
+- At AS level: In the event of a key compromise of a non-core AS, the impacted AS needs to obtain a new certificate from its CA. This process will vary depending on internal issuance processes.

 ## Denial of Service Attacks

 The Control Plane PKI lays the foundation for the authentication procedures in SCION by providing each AS within a specific ISD with a certified key pair.
 These keys enable the authentication of all control plane messages - every AS and endpoint can verify all control plane messages by following the certificate chain.

 The relying party needs to be able to discover and obtain new or updated cryptographic material.
-For the control plane messages, this is simplified by the observation that the sender of a message (e.g. of a path construction beacon during path exploration or a path segment during a path lookup) always has all the cryptographic material to verify it.
+For the control plane messages, this is simplified by the observation that the sender of a message (e.g. of a Path Construction Beacon during path exploration or a path segment during a path lookup) always has all the cryptographic material to verify it.
 Thus, the receiver can always immediately obtain all the cryptographic material from the message originator.

 As the corresponding PKI messaging only occurs when the control plane is already communicating, these requests to obtain cryptographic material are not prone to additional denial of service attacks.
 We refer to the security considerations of {{I-D.dekater-scion-controlplane}} for a more detailed description of DoS vulnerabilities of control plane messages.